frkatona/DSC_fitting/readme.md

 $$\frac{1000}{T}$$

-and the slope and intercept of the plot can be used to determine the activation energy, pre-exponential factor, and reaction order.
+and the slope and intercept of the linear fit to this plot represent the activation energy and pre-exponential factor, respectively, for the reaction.

 ## References
 1. In-Kwon Hong, Sangmook Lee, ["Cure kinetics and modeling the reaction of silicone rubber"](https://www.sciencedirect.com/science/article/abs/pii/S1226086X12001645) (2013) Journal of Industrial and Engineering Chemistry, 19, 6, 2041-2046